ZelvaMan/simple-ftp/README.md

 After `PASV` command part of response is port to which client should connect.
 Server maybe returns unique port for each connected client?

+**How does server paid DTC A control connection**?

+- one way it to make each DTP unique
+  - doesnt work behind nat
+  - simplest to implement
+- other is to assume 1 client per ip addr

 ### Data Transfer

 client specifies the type.
 Default file structure is `FILE`.